-We’re the trade body and industry voice for over 200 of the UK’s leading investment managers.
+We’re the trade body and industry voice for the UK’s leading investment managers.

 We champion the investment management industry

 The UK investment management industry plays a major role in the economy, helping millions of individuals and families achieve their life goals by helping grow their investments (mainly through workplace pensions).
 In fact, 75% of UK households use an asset manager’s services (knowingly or unknowingly).
 The industry also invests, billions of pounds in companies and the financing of transport networks, hospitals, schools and housing projects.
 In 2018, over £5bn was also invested in social housing.
 The industry supports nearly 100,000 jobs in the UK, including over 13,000 in Scotland.
 It’s the largest industry of its kind in Europe, and the second largest in the world, after America.

 We help our member firms become better businesses